-Education of the Nurse Who Administers and Cares for the Individual Receiving Chemotherapy and Biotherapy
+Education of the Nurse Who Administers and Cares for the Individual Receiving Chemotherapy, Targeted Therapy, and Immunotherapy

-- RNs are the professional nurses responsible for all aspects of administering and monitoring chemotherapy and biotherapy agents.
+- RNs are the professional nurses responsible for all aspects of administering and monitoring systemic cancer therapies, including chemotherapy, targeted therapy, and immunotherapy.
 State practice acts should be consulted when developing institutional policies and procedures.

-All introductory and annual competency reassessment programs developed for nurses administering chemotherapy and biotherapy include current and evidence-based content regarding chemotherapy, biotherapy, immunotherapy, and biosimilars for these agents, including:
+All introductory and annual competency reassessment programs developed for nurses administering cancer therapies include the following content.

 - Types, classifications, and routes of administration